ktk0502/js-tigers-assignment-kartikay/README.md

 1. Set up environment variables in your hosting platform
 2. Configure Google OAuth redirect URIs for your production domain
 3. Update `NEXTAUTH_URL` to your production URL
+4. Set up a PostgreSQL database (e.g., Supabase, Railway, or your own server)
+5. Update database connection variables for production

 ## Contributing